mykeels/farm-invest-cli/README.md

 # Farm Invest CLI

-A CLI tool built, to detect updates to the products on:
+A CLI tool, built to detect updates to the products on:

 - [EFarms](https://www.efarms.com.ng)
 - [ThriveAgric](https://www.thriveagric.com)